 Jeju is one of the few places in Korea where renting a car or bicycle makes sense.

-Outside Jeju City, roads are generally empty and the scenery is almost always stunning, particularly in the inland areas, where you’ll find tiny communities, some of which will never have seen a foreigner.
+Outside Jeju City, roads are generally empty.
+However, the scenery is almost always stunning, particularly in the inland areas, where you’ll find tiny communities, some of which will never have seen a foreigner.

 I recommend stopping and resting at Seongsan, Seogwipo, and Daecheong cities on your bike trip.